Thought-Garden/motf/David Bovill.md

 # David Bovill

 Hello - I'm here and yet to write a good intro about myself.
-I'm still in recovery mode from loosign all my [[Federated Wiki]]s
+I'm still in recovery mode from losing all my [[Federated Wiki]]s